developer-zebra/developer-zebra-site/src/datawedge/6-2/guide/decoders/index.md

 ------

-Refer to the [Advanced Settings Guide](../advanced) for information about Advanced Data Formatting, Profile Import/Export, Configuration File Management and Mass Deployment.
+See the [Advanced Settings Guide](../advanced) for information about Advanced Data Formatting, Profile Import/Export, Configuration File Management and Mass Deployment.